 “I’m grateful for the work of Tyler Garcia, our Director of Campus Recreation, in organizing a full week of events to honor our veterans,” Horton said.
 He also recognized Myrna Johnson, Christian City’s Director of Life Enrichment and a veteran who served five years in the U.S. Marines.
 Johnson presented “The Missing Man Table” in remembrance of POW and MIA veterans.
 Following the ceremony, attendees enjoyed refreshments and fellowship with the veterans of Christian City.

 About Christian City

-Christian City was established 54 years ago when the first cottage for abused and abandoned children opened on Valentine’s Day, 1965.
-Today, there are more than 1,000 residents, both children and older adults, living at Christian City, a nonprofit organization that depends on the generosity of donors for financial support.
-The 500-acre campus, located 15 minutes from Hartsfield-Jackson Atlanta International Airport, includes the Children’s Village Residential Program, Crossroads Foster Care & Adoption Program, Safe Place Runaway & Homeless Youth Program, Thrive Transitional Living Program, active senior living patio homes and apartments, thrift store, assisted living center, skilled nursing center, memory care, home health and hospice care.
+Christian City was established 54 years ago when the first cottage for abused and abandoned children opened on Valentine’s Day 1965.
+Today, there are more than 1,000 residents, both children and senior adults, living at Christian City, a nonprofit organization that depends on the generosity of donors for financial support.
+The 500-acre campus, located 15 minutes south of Hartsfield-Jackson Atlanta International Airport and adjacent to the border with Fayette County, includes the Children’s Village Residential Program, Crossroads Foster Care & Adoption Program, Safe Place Runaway & Homeless Youth Program, Thrive Graduate Transition Program, active senior living patio homes and apartments, thrift store, assisted living center, skilled nursing & rehab center, memory care, home health and hospice care.
+The nonprofit serves the entire metro Atlanta area and beyond from its campus in south Fulton County.
 For more information, visit www.christiancity.org or call 770-703-AMEN.